laravel-json-api/docs/1.0/schemas/soft-deleting.md

 ```

 This will result in the model being removed from the database.
 The Eloquent
-`forceDelete` event will fire, as is normal for when force-deleting an
+`forceDeleted` event will fire, as is normal for when force-deleting an
 Eloquent model.

-## Soft-Deleting with Booleans
+## Using Booleans Instead of Dates

 The Eloquent soft delete implementation works using a date time to indicate
 whether or not a model is soft-deleted.
 In your API you may prefer to use a